Teacher Feature: Middletown's Steven Koumoulis

 Q: What is the most important thing that your students have taught you?

-A: My students have enriched my appreciation for life.
+My students have enriched my appreciation for life.
 While the demands of teaching can sometimes present challenges, the daily interactions with my students consistently uplift my spirits.
 Each year, I am fortunate to encounter students whose presence brightens my days and reinforces my passion for education.
 Their enthusiasm and unique perspectives serve as a constant reminder of the joy that teaching brings, making every day a rewarding experience in the classroom.

 Read More